 .

 .........With a carpet bag of belongings, he stops in New Bedford, Massachusetts, on a Saturday night in December to lodge at an inn.
-Passing houses named “The Crossed Harpoons” and “The Sword-Fish Inn,” he chooses to stay at “The Spouter-Inn” operated by Peter Coffin.
+Passing houses named The Crossed Harpoons and The Sword-Fish Inn, he chooses to stay at The Spouter-Inn operated by Peter Coffin.
 There, he rooms with a tattooed savage named Queequeg, who sells shrunken heads and shaves with a harpoon.
-But the brown-skinned man–a native of the Pacific island of Rokovoko, near New Zealand–turns out to be an amiable companion.
+But the brown-skinned mana native of the Pacific island of Rokovoko, near New Zealandturns out to be an amiable companion.
 In fact, this pagan aborigine is in many ways more humane and civilized than the Christians of Europe and America.
 The son of a king, he left his home for the adventure of whaling while living with and learning about Christians.

-.........After Ishmael returns to the Spouter-Inn, he and Queequeg become partners and travel to Nantucket together to seek work on a whaler.
-At Nantucket–an island about 15 miles long and 3 to 6 miles wide–they put up at an inn called the Try Pots and satisfy their hunger eating delicious cod and clam chowder.
+.........At Nantucketan island about fifteen miles long and three to six miles widethey put up at an inn called the Try Pots and satisfy their hunger eating delicious cod and clam chowder.
 Ishmael goes off alone and applies for work on the Pequod, a ship named for an American Indian people.
-After an interview with its co-owners, Captains Peleg and Bildad, Ishmael gets a job and then recommends Queequeg, an experienced harpooner, for work.
+After an interview with two of its principal owners, Captains Peleg and Bildad, Ishmael gets a job and then recommends Queequeg, an experienced harpooner, for work.
 Peleg and Bildad tell him Queequeg must appear in person for an interview.
 When Ishmael asks about the captain of the Pequod, they tell him his name is Ahab.
 Although Ahab is the name of an evil king in the Bible, Peleg says, Captain Ahab is a good man with a wife.

 .........When Queequeg arrives, Peleg and Bildad refuse to hire him because he is a heathen.
 But when Ishmael argues for religious tolerance and Queequeg demonstrates his extraordinary ability with a harpoon, Queequeg, too, gets a job.
-Shortly thereafter, Ishmael and Queequeg encounter a crazed man named Elijah, who asks them about their standing with the Almighty and speaks unsettling words about Ahab, whom he calls “Old Thunder.”
+Shortly thereafter, Ishmael and Queequeg encounter a crazed man named Elijah, who asks them about their standing with the Almighty and speaks unsettling words about Ahab, whom he calls “Old Thunder” (Chapter 19).
 Ahab lost a leg to a great whale and now walks on a prosthesis made of the bone of a whale’s jaw.
 Elijah says Ahab suffers from some malady, and he asks Ishmael whether he has bartered his soul to the devil to become part of the Pequod’s crew.

 .........After the ship takes on food and other supplies, it sets sail on Christmas Day for a three-year voyage.
 Ishmael is proud to be a whaler, for whaling is one of the noblest and most important industries, a bulwark of the world economy and a pathfinder for passenger and merchant ships.